durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 1. You are notified that more information is required, select **Next**.

 1. In the Keep your account secure window, you have the option to select the method to use for MFA.
 Microsoft Authenticator is one option.
 Select **Next** Twice.
-Download the Microsoft Authenticator app from PlayStore/AppStore, open the application and Scan the QR Code. select the **App Lock OK** on Phone and select **next** in the Lab provide the verification code on Shown in the Lab sign in page in the Mobile Phone to Authenticate using the Authenticator App then select **Next**.
+Download the Microsoft Authenticator app from PlayStore/AppStore to your Mobile Phone, open the application and Scan the QR Code. select the **App Lock OK** on Phone and select **next** in the Lab, provide the verification code on Shown in the Lab sign in page in the Mobile Phone to Authenticate using the Authenticator App then select **Next**.
 Select **Done**

     ![](../Images/settings_authenticator_app_new.png)